amyleadem/uswds-proposals/proposals/tabs-component.md

 ### Description

-The tabs component lets users navigate between related sections of content, displaying one section at a time.
+Tabs allow users to stay in place while navigating through individual sections of related content.

 ### Problem statement

-_Explain the need for this component._
-- _What user need does this component address?_
-- _What problem does this component solve?_
-- _What gap does this component fill in the design system?_

-Tabs are a familiar user pattern that allow users to stay in place

-There are a few gaps that the tabs component fills:
+Similar to tabs, the USWDS accordion component gives users the ability to hide and show individual sections of related content.
+However it does not meet the following needs:
-- **Horizontal grouping of related information.** While an Accordion offers vertical grouping of disparate, unrelated content that allows more than one group of content to be opened at once, a tabs component can offer horizontal grouping.
+- **Horizontal grouping of related information.** While an Accordion offers vertical grouping of content that allows more than one group of content to be opened at once, a tabs component can offer horizontal grouping.
-- Offering users the ability stay in place while alternating between two or more groups of related content.
+- **Navigate groups of content without changing location**.
+Unlike accordion, tabs offers users the ability stay in place while alternating between two or more groups of related content.

-- User familiarity and expectations of a tab functionality is not present within any other component.
+Additionally, tabs are a familiar user pattern that is not currently present in USWDS.
+Jakob’s Law of UX states: “Users spend most of their time on other sites.
+This means that users prefer your site to work the same way as all the other sites they already know.”
+Offering a USWDS tabs component would provide the following benefits:

+- **Save time and money across projects.** Because this is such a familiar and in-demand component, developers across federal agencies are spending time building custom implementations of the tabs component.
+Development could be streamlined by introducing a USWDS implementation.
+- **USWDS can provide guidance for this common pattern.** Additionally, USWDS will be able to provide guidance on when builders should use tabs, when to consider something else, and additional support by including a component overview page as seen with other components within the library.
+To help facilitate the introduction of this tabs component, we have included a draft of what may be included in a tabs overview page in this proposal.
+(See Tabs – Component overview.jpg.zip).

 ### Related laws or policies